Guide for Landlords

 You must register with HMRC to receive rent without tax deducted.
 Otherwise, your agent will deduct 20% at source.

-Paper returns are due by October 31, and online submissions are due by January 31 each year.
+Paper returns are usually due by 31 October, with online submissions due by 31 January each year.

 Back to Videos ≫